Best time tracking and billing software for accountants in 2025: the ultimate guide

 • No built-in channels for client communication

-You can choose between TimeCamp’s $4.99 per month Starter plan or its $6.99 per month Optimum plan.
-Additionally, the software offers a 14-day trial period, allowing you to explore the features before making a decision.
+In terms of pricing, you can choose between TimeCamp’s $4.99 per month Starter plan or its $6.99 per month Optimum plan.
+Additionally, there’s a 14-day trial period, allowing you to explore the features before making a decision.

-• Generate reports on time, budget vs actual, and profitability
+• Generate detailed reports on time, budgets, and profitability

 Pros Cons